learn-co-curriculum/phase-1-intro-to-context/README.md

    the execution context "set" to the argument that's passed to `bind`.
 It looks like this: `sayHello.bind(greenFrog)("Hello") //=> "Mr. GreenFrog says *Hello* to you all."`.

-Printing up these definitions is the only thing _most_ JavaScript documentation does.
-People accept these as truth and shrug and muddle their way through, living in a state of fear when they have to apply these concepts in JavaScript — but that won't be you!

-We will cover these concepts in depth soon.
+Don't worry if this isn't making a lot of sense just yet — we will cover these concepts in depth soon.
 Before we do that, however, in this lab we'll create some context by practicing what we've already learned about JavaScript to build a time card application.
 This application is an example of a "record-oriented" application, which is quite simply an application that is used to process _records_.
 For this lab, the records are the time cards for each employee.
 Once we have a working application, we'll show how execution context, `this`, `call`, `apply` and `bind` can DRY up our code.

 ## Define the Term "Record"